Jazvie/llm_dojo/README.md

    theorems    Lean execution          theorems                   theorems
 ```

-LeanDojo requires theorems to exist in a pre-traced repository which may be a little slow so ultimately we don't use it here.

 The REPL provides:
 - **Inject Syntax**: Submit arbitrary theorem strings and receive immediate feedback
 - **Maintain State**: Persist defined theorems for subsequent proof steps